springone-tour-2020-cicd/katacoda-scenarios/cloud-native-buildpacks/cloud-native-buildpacks-with-kpack/step2.md

-# Configure kpack
+# Scenario environment

-Let's configure kpack to build an image from our spring-sample-app.

-As with the previous platforms we looked at, we need to specify the builder, the source code, and the image repository.

-In the case of pack and Spring Boot, we used our local clone of the source code and the local Docker daemon as the image source and destination.
+Your scenario environment comes with some pre-installed tools/assets.
+Let's review them.

+Wait until `Environment ready!` appears in the terminal window.

+We'll be installing kpack into a Kubernetes cluster.
+- To verify that **kubectl** and **Kubernetes** are installed, run `kubectl cluster-info`{{execute}}.
+You should see information about the running cluster.

+kpack provides a CLI tool called `logs` specifically for accessing logs produced during image builds.
+- To verify that **logs** CLI for kpack is running, run `logs --help`{{execute}}.
+You should see the usage guide for logs displayed.

-Since kpack runs as a service on a kubernetes cluster, it does not have access to the source code or Docker daemon on the local host.
-Hence, we'll use GitHub as the location of the source code, and Docker Hub as the destination for the image.
+We'll also need an app to build and a Docker registry to which to publish the image.
+Since kpack runs in a Kubernetes cluster, it does not have access to the local host in the same way `pack` and the Spring Boot plugins for Maven and Gradle do.
+Hence, we will be using GitHub and Docker Hub as the source and destination for our build.

-In short, we need to configure:
-- the builder to use
-- the source code on GitHub, with proper read access
-- the repository on Docker Hub, with proper write access
+Now on to the real stuff!